-- prioritize tasks, delegate, don’t take on too much
+Prioritise tasks, delegate, don’t take on too much.

 Stress and tension are normal reactions to events that threaten us.
 Such threats can come from accidents, financial troubles and problems on the job or with family.
 The way we deal with these pressures has a lot to do with our mental, emotional and physical health.
 The following are suggestions to get you started on managing the stress in your life:

-- Look at your lifestyle and see what can be changed – in your work situation, your family situation, or your schedule.
+Look at your lifestyle and see what can be changed in your work situation, family situation, or schedule.

-- Time management – Do essential tasks and prioritize the others.
+Time management – Do essential tasks and prioritize others.
 Consider those who may be affected by your decisions, such as family and friends.
-Use a check list; you will receive satisfaction as you check off completed jobs!
+Use a checklist; you will receive satisfaction as you check off completed jobs!

 Set a SMART Goal and achieve it!
 Unrealistic goals that never seem to be reached add to your stress level.
 Try setting one goal for yourself this week using the SMART approach: Specific – Pick one small goal and write it down.
 Measurable – Can you count it or check it off a list?
 Achievable – Is it realistic?
 If not, make it smaller.
 Rewarded – Reward yourself when you reach your goal.
 Time-limited – Set a specific, realistic date to finish or achieve your goal.